dignissimus/sampi/benchmarks/graph500/README.md

 Broadly, profiling incurs a <1% overhead and rank-reordering improved run time by over 40% tested with a two-sided t-tests at the 99% significance level.

 This benchmark suite runs the MPI Graph500 benchmark, testing Breadth-First Search and Single-Source Shortest Path on generated graph dataset.
 It is configured as a weak scaling experiment where the problem size increases with the compute resources.
+We ran the benchmarks on Durham's Hamilton cluster using 64 cores per node.

 ![Speedup Plot](analysis/images/speedup_plot.png)